 The district has installed video recording equipment on school buses to monitor school transportation and discipline.
-Videotaping will be done randomly during the school year, students will not be notified when a recording device has been installed and in use on their bus.
+Videotaping will be done randomly during the school year.
 Tapes will be viewed by the administration.
 Students violating bus conduct rules will be notified and disciplinary action will be taken.
-Videotapes shall be treated as protected student records under the Family Educational Rights and Privacy Act
+Videotapes shall be treated as protected student